russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 ```
 {{< /terminal >}}

-Next we need to assign the user managed identity Network Contributor access to our subscription:
+Next, we need to assign the user-managed identity Network Contributor access to our subscription:

 {{< terminal title="Granting Network Contributor permissions" >}}
 ```